American Ninja Warrior's Matt Iseman | Louder With Crowder

 Well, you're a good comedian.

-You're a good host and you're doing well.
+You're a good host, and you're doing well.

-So if it doesn't work, you go back to being a doctor and you become a sponsor to the show.
+So if it doesn't work, you go back to being a doctor.

 There we go.

-And we'll set up like a health sharing agreement for people who listen to the program because they just come in to get your autograph.
+And we'll set up a health sharing agreement for people who listen to the program because they just come in to get your autograph.

 It'll be like Canada.